Berrong-Oakley House

 Plans for the Historic Home

-The Berrong-Oakley House is more than a historic structure; it is part of the cultural fabric of Hiawassee.
-Once home to the Berrong-Oakley family, the property was a gathering place for learning, celebration, and community life.
-Today, it stands ready to reclaim that role in a way that honors the past while serving the needs of the present.
+The Berrong-Oakley House is more than a historic home - it is an important part of Hiawassee’s story.
+Once the home of the Berrong-Oakley family, the house served as a place of connection, hospitality, and community life.
+Today, it stands ready to serve that purpose once again while honoring its historic character.

-The City of Hiawassee has entrusted the Towns County Historical Society with the care and revitalization of this historic landmark.
-The vision is to restore the Berrong-Oakley House as a Community Event Center and Heritage & Cultural Center, surrounded by a landscaped greenspace pocket park that invites both residents and visitors to gather, learn, and enjoy downtown Hiawassee.
+The City of Hiawassee has entrusted the Towns County Historical Society with the restoration and stewardship of this landmark property.
+The goal is to bring the house back to life as a Community Event Center and Heritage & Cultural Center, complemented by a landscaped pocket park that will provide a welcoming space for residents and visitors in downtown Hiawassee.

-Click the document below to explore the Restoration & Reuse Plan developed to guide the use of the property.
+The document below outlines the Restoration & Reuse Plan developed to guide the preservation, future use, and long-term vision for the Berrong-Oakley House.

 Moving Forward

-Over the past 2.5 years, we have raised $70,000, which has allowed us to begin exterior restoration.
+We have raised enough funds to begin exterior restoration.
 But there is still more work to do.
-We must now fund the interior restorations and create a community park that will connect people with both history and nature.
+We are continuing to raise funds for the restoration and to create a community park that will connect people with both history and nature.

 Every donation, large or small, helps preserve this important piece of Towns County’s past and ensures it has a future as a community space.